How to Raise an Indoor Pet Chicken? (Beginner’s Guide)

 How to Raise an Indoor Pet Chicken

-Choose the Right Indoor Pet Chicken
+1. Choose the Right Indoor Pet Chicken

 Besides size and temperament, the breed of the chicken also matters.
 It’s more convenient to raise some chicken breeds compared to others.
 For instance, the Silkie chicken is a friendly, quirky chicken that tops my list of the best chicken breeds to raise indoors.

 She has lovely feathers that lack barbicels, making her fluffy in appearance.
-Also, the chicken has a silky plumage, and if you have kids, they’d love her.
+Also, the chicken has silky plumage, and if you have kids, they’d love her.

 The Sultan Chicken is another chicken breed you can consider raising indoors.
-It’s an ornamental bird, with a puffy crest and long tail.
+It’s an ornamental bird with a puffy crest and long tail.
 This chicken is elegant and non-aggressive, making her very easy to handle.

-Prepare Where the Chicken Will Stay
+2. Prepare Where the Chicken Will Stay

 You have to decide if the chicken would have full access to all areas in your house or if it would be restricted to specific areas in your home.
 Limiting the movement of the chicken in your house is not a bad idea; some people leave only the ground floor or some other area open for the chicken.
-You also wouldn’t want your chicken to have access to your children’s rooms or other areas where the chicken might walk into harm.
+You also wouldn’t want your chicken to have access to your children’s rooms or other places where the chicken might walk into harm.

 For proper hygiene, clean the chicken cage regularly.
 I recommend doing so at least three times a week.

-Make Arrangements for the Chicken’s Poop
+3. Make Arrangements for the Chicken’s Poop

-Here are the best techniques I use:
+Here are the best techniques we use:

 1. Chicken Diapers